 principles and GDPR can be found on the Information Commissioners

 2. Personal Data Management

-2.4 The only OAS Committee members permitted to hold a copy of this spreadsheet are:
+members permitted to view a (password protected) copy of this

 - The Chairman;